top of page

 • Do NOT apply sunscreen, body lotions, conventional healing ointments (like Bepanthen) or antibiotic ointments (such as Nebacetin) during the healing process.

-• Prioritize a rich balanced diet, avoiding fat, sweet or processed food.
+• Prioritize a rich balanced diet to make your tattoo heal faster, avoiding fat, sweet or processed food.

 • Do not scratch or peel off scabs